-JMU's first research provost enamored by culture of training thinkers
+JMU's first research provost enamored by culture of developing thinkers

 Dr. Yvonne Harris